MODERN CONNECTIONS COLLECTIVE

 Having spent the past 15yrs, teaching and consulting with Boston based art organizations, institutions and companies, Jenny decided to embark on her own artistic endeavors.
 Realizing that her vision for what dance could be was unique to her, she founded Connections Dance Theater in 2016.
+Since March 2020, CDT has pivoted and transformed into Modern Connections Collective.

-CDT is a project based performance collective whose mission is to create visceral contemporary dance works that provoke conversation and personal reflection.
+Modern Connections Collective (MCC) is a project based performance collective whose mission is to create visceral contemporary dance works that provoke conversation and personal reflection.

 CURRENT PERFORMING ARTISTS